Ford F-Series (twelfth generation): Design history

 Ford revealed the 2009 F-150 design at the 2008 North American International Auto Show in Detroit.
-Development began under chief engineer Matt O'Leary in November 2003 under the code name "P-415", after P-221 production began in June 2003.
+Development began under chief engineer Matt O'Leary in November 2003 under the code name "P-415," after P-221 production began in June 2003.
 General design work was done under Patrick Schiavone into late 2005, with further exterior changes taking place during late 2006 to the tailgate design and wheel lip arches during a development hiatus.
 The final design freeze later took place by early 2007.
 Production of the series began in October 2008 at Ford's Kansas City Assembly Plant.

-Ford originally planned to expand the F-Series platform by reintroducing the F-100 as a midsize truck.
-Known internally as P525, the F-100 would have served as the global replacement for Ford Ranger in 2010 or 2011, The project was ultimately shelved, with the company developing the Ranger T6 as a global midsize truck and in North America, Ford focused on developing fuel-efficient powertrains such as the EcoBoost V6 and the 6-speed automatic transmission for the F-150.
+Ford originally planned to expand the F-Series platform by reintroducing the F-100 as a mid-size truck.
+Known internally as P525, the F-100 would have served as the global replacement for Ford Ranger in 2010 or 2011.
+The project was ultimately shelved, with the company developing the Ranger T6 as a global mid-size truck (including for North America).
+Ford focused on developing fuel-efficient powertrains such as the EcoBoost V6 and the 6-speed automatic transmission for the F-150.

 The 2009 F-150 featured a larger and more flexible interior, an updated three-bar grille, and additional choices of trim levels.
-The chassis included lighter-weight, high-strength steel for better fuel economy and safety and improved payload and towing capacity.
-For the first time in the history of the F-Series, a V8 engine was standard in all models; no 6-cylinder was available.
+The chassis included lighter-weight, high-strength steel for better fuel economy and safety as well as improved payload and towing capacity.
+V8 engine options were standard in all models; no six-cylinder was available (similar to the new-style 2004 model).
 All F-150s included an automatic transmission as standard equipment, as a manual transmission was no longer available.
-Regular cab models were once again produced with standard-length doors rather than two short, rear-opening doors.
+Regular cab models were once again produced with standard-length doors rather than two short, rear-opening doors (last used in 2004 Heritage models).
 All Flareside models in 2009 were made with new badging on the previous generation's boxes and were discontinued at the end of the model year when stock had run out, echoing a similar situation in the first year of the eighth generation.
 The interior was more luxurious and offered more features than previous-generation trucks.
 The Ford Sync system became available for the first time, including both Bluetooth functionality, and USB and auxiliary inputs, and a premium Sony audio system was also available for the first time on higher trim levels.
 The center stack was also redesigned to integrate the audio system and climate controls into a single unit (the base XL model still included a separate AM/FM radio unit with an auxiliary audio input as standard equipment).
 The instrument cluster was now the same in all trim levels of the F-150 (and now included a tachometer as standard equipment), although the gauge facings still varied by trim level.